swlaschin/fsharpforfunandprofit.com/content/posts/designing-weaving-software/index.md

 ![](plainweave2_draft.jpg)

 * The grid above the design (the "threading") indicates how the warp threads are grouped.
 The grid is read right-to-left, so the first vertical warp thread (on the far right) is in group 1.
 The second thread is in group 2, the 3rd thread is in group 1 again.
 And so on.
 These groups are called "shafts".
-On a physical loom all the threads in the same group really are tied together onto a single shaft which is then lifted up when required.
+On a physical loom all the threads in the same group really are tied together onto a single rod (hence "shaft") that goes across the entire width of the loom, and which is then lifted up when required.

 * The grid on the right of the design (the "liftplan") describes which shafts are lifted for each row.
 In the first row, shaft 1 is lifted, which in turn lifts half of the warp threads.
 In the second row, shaft 2 is lifted, which lifts the other half of the warp threads.
+And then alternating shafts 1 and 2 as you move down the rows.

 Now let's look at another draft.
 This time for the weave structure called twill, which has a distinctive diagonal pattern effect (the denim in jeans is a twill).